Robert Więckiewicz

 Robert Więckiewicz (born 30 June 1967) is a Polish film and television actor from Nowa Ruda, Poland.
+He is a member of the European Film Academy.
 In 2013, he received Best Actor Award at the Chicago International Film Festival for his role in film Walesa: Man of Hope.
+He is also a three-time recipient of the Polish Academy Award for Best Actor as well as the recipient of the Polish Academy Award for Best Supporting Actor.

+In 2014, he was awarded the Knight's Cross of the Order of Polonia Restituta.